 Skin laxity refers to the gradual loss of firmness and elasticity that can affect the face, neck, jawline, and body.

-- Enhances skin firmness and tone without surgery, using non-surgical treatments like Mono PDO threads, PRP therapy, and Exomide.
+- May enhance skin firmness and tone without surgery, using non-surgical treatments like PRP therapy, and Exomide.

-- Targets natural ageing, UV damage, weight fluctuations, and hydration decline to stimulate collagen production and support elasticity.
+- Targets UV damage and hydration decline to stimulate collagen production and support elasticity.

-- Customised treatment plans are developed during consultation, with minimal downtime and home care recommendations to maintain long-term results.
+- Customised treatment plans are developed during consultation, with home care recommendations to maintain long-term results.

 At a glance

-At Levant Cosmetic Surgery, we offer non-surgical procedures that may help stimulate collagen, improve skin tone, and support a firmer appearance over time — without surgery or extended downtime.
+At Levant Cosmetic Surgery, we offer non-surgical procedures that may help stimulate collagen.

 What Causes Skin to Lose Firmness?